-- failure to comply with any legal obligation or regulatory requirements;
+- a failure to comply with any legal obligation; and / or

 - the deliberate concealment of any of the above matters.

-No one acting in good faith will be penalised for doing so.
+Legal protections for whistleblowers mean that no one acting in good faith when raising a concern will be penalised for doing so (See Section 4, Protection and Support for Whistleblowers).
 Any attempt to victimise employees for raising genuine concerns or attempts to prevent such concerns being raised should be regarded as a disciplinary matter.

 Whistleblowing does not:

-- require employees to investigate in any way in order to prove that their suspicions are well founded (although they should have reasonable grounds for their suspicions);
+- require employees to investigate in any way in order to prove that their concerns are well founded (although they should have reasonable grounds for their concerns);

 - replace the organisation’s grievance procedure which is available to employees concerned about their own situation;